briancappello/flask-unchained/docs/bundles/controller.rst

    * - url_prefix
      - The url prefix to use for all routes from this controller.
      - Defaults to ``'/'`` (aka no prefix).
+   * - endpoint_prefix
+     - The endpoint prefix to use for all routes from this controller.
+     - Defaults to the snake_cased class name.

 Overriding Controllers
 ######################